 Vaccination: All in-person retreat participants must provide proof of full vaccination (vaccination + booster) within one week of registration.
 No exceptions.

-Masking: All participants should be prepared to wear masks during writing workshops and coaching sessions, which are held in enclosed spaces.
-Depending on what level of risk exists in the weeks prior to the retreat, this requirement may be eliminated.
+Masking: All participants should be prepared to wear masks during writing workshops and coaching sessions, in accordance with local and state guidelines.

 Social Distancing: We have several measures in place for participants who want to practice social distancing: